ljpeach/Big-City-Jobs/README.md

 The deployed website can be found [here](https://cryptic-gorge-45528-e8e049cdd22a.herokuapp.com/).

 The list of jobs are displayed for the user on the homepage.
 The user can signup or login to save their favorite jobs.
-There is also a link to donate to the site for our generous visitors.

 ##  Technologies used